aws-amplify/amplify-flutter/CONTRIBUTING.md

 > Note: If you don't include `melos` on your path, you may execute `flutter pub global run melos bootstrap` instead of the last command above.

 > Note: Make sure to always [sync your fork](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork) with main branch of amplify-flutter

+#### Amplify Flutter Repo Tool (aft)

+Some workflows are being migrated to a tool we call `aft`.
+This is developed locally in the repo and can be installed using `dart pub global activate -spath packages/aft`.
+For a list of supported commands, run `aft --help`.

 #### Packages inside Amplify Flutter